datacoves/docs/docs/how-tos/datacoves/transform/initial.md

-# How to Configure your Transform tab
+# How to Configure your VS Code in the Datacoves Transform tab

-When you open the Transform tab for the first time you will see an empty Visual Studio Code Environment.
+When you first log into Datacoves, you will see that VS Code is disabled.

-We need to connect this editor to your git repository and to your data warehouse via dbt profile configuration.
+We need to connect to your git repository and to your data warehouse and configure your dbt profiles.yml.
+To do this, you need to update your user settings.

 ## Open Your User Settings